kcsodetz/Alexa-Decision-Maker-Skill/README.md

  > Alexa, ask Decision Maker what I should eat today

- > Alexa, ask Decision Maker what sounds good for lunch today?
+ > Alexa, ask Decision Maker what sounds good for lunch today

- > Alexa, ask Decision Maker what should I wear today?
+ > Alexa, ask Decision Maker what should I wear today

+ > Alexa, ask Decision Maker what we should watch today